WestComputing/File-Renamer-Ultra-2000/README.md

-# File-Renamer-Ultra-2000
-File Renamer Ultra 2000 (Windows)
+# File Renamer Ultra 2000

 File Renamer Ultra 2000 (originally called "A Program That Renames A Whole Bunch Of Files At Once") was a commercial product developed by me and a friend from 1998-2005.
 My military deployments and my friend and business partner cleaning the business account and disappearing led to the demise of this enterprise.